Warning signs of gynaecological cancer you might be ignoring

 Apart from screening for cervical cancer, there are no other screening tests for other gynaecological cancers.
 Advice is to know your body, and recognise if something is not right, then present to your doctor with concerns.

-Gynaecological cancers can occur in or on a woman’s reproductive organs and genitals and include cervical, ovarian, endometrial (uterine), vaginal and vulval cancer.
+Gynaecological cancers can occur in or on a woman’s reproductive organs and genitals and include cervical, endometrial (uterine), ovarian, and vaginal and vulval cancer.
 Each year in Australia over 6,600 women are diagnosed with gynaecological cancer.
 Yet many people cannot identify the warning signs and symptoms.

 Below is the gynaecological cancer symptom checklist developed by the Cherish Women’s Cancer Foundation, which shows each gynaecological cancer and its associated symptoms.